armanisadeghi/matrx-chrome/README.md

 ### Method 1: Extension Popup
 1. Navigate to any web page
-2. Click the extension icon in the toolbar
+2. Click the Matrx extension icon in the toolbar
 3. Click "Extract Current Page"
 4. View the extraction status and results

 ### Method 2: Context Menu
 1. Right-click anywhere on a web page
-2. Select "Extract HTML to Supabase"
+2. Select "Extract with Matrx"

 ## File Structure